uet-dis/DABEL/README.md

 This repository contains the implementation and datasets used in our paper:

 **"Diffusion-powered Data Augmentation and Explainable Boosting Ensemble Learning for Cyberattack Detection in Industrial Networks"**
-_Author(s):Tuyen T. Nguyen, Phong H. Nguyen, Hanh P. Du, Hoa N. Nguyen
+_Authors:Tuyen T. Nguyen, Phong H. Nguyen, Hanh P. Du, Hoa N. Nguyen
-_Journal: IEEE Open Journal of the Communications Society, 2025

 > Please cite our work if you use this code or data in your research.